Reciprocal pronoun: Dutch elkaar versus mekaar

 The reciprocal pronouns in Dutch are elkaar and mekaar.
 While elkaar is a single morpheme that is equivalent to the English reciprocal pronoun each other, mekaar is equivalent to the English reciprocal pronoun one another.
 The difference between the two Dutch reciprocal pronouns is in terms of their use and frequency of use.
 Mekaar is used less often, mainly in colloquial speech and in children's speech.
 Similar to English, Dutch elkaar requires the antecedent to be in the same clause:

-Verbal affix: Chichewa
+Chichewa: verbal affix

 In English, the reciprocal each other is a noun phrase that takes an argument position of a syntactic predicate, whereas in Chichewa, the reciprocal is an intransitive verbal affix -an.
 However, the meaning of the reciprocal is the same in both languages.
 The reciprocals each other and -an both require a group antecedent.
 The English example in (11a) is interpreted relative to members of the group denoted by the reciprocal antecedent the boys.
 The same holds of the Chichewa example in (11b): the Chichewa reciprocal likewise requires a group antecedent.

 (11) a.
 The boys are hitting each other.